SVSEF recognizes that strong academic achievement is important in creating a well-rounded athlete who is best positioned to be successful in life.

 For more details about the Sage School guidelines and policies as they relate to SVSEF please download the following .pdf documents.

-Here are some helpful links for athletes, coaches, and parents who are making their college, skiing, and scholarship plans:
+Helpful links for athletes, coaches and parents who are making their college, skiing and scholarship plans:

 |Top Colleges for Skiing – This is a quick summary of 18 colleges that are good skiing schools.
 Most schools in the list offer opportunities for varsity competition in the Alpine and Nordic disciplines.||www.collegeapps.about.com|